yarn-co/yarn-sdk-behavior/README.md

 install with `bower install yarn-api-behavior`

-**Here's what you need to know:**

-1 ) This behavior is intended to be used to create a Polymer element for each API you plan on interfacing with.
+This behavior is intended to be used to create a Polymer element to interface with an API you want to use in your project.

-2 ) Create an element, name it \<my-api\>.

-3 ) In your api element, you configure endpoints in an "endpoints" property like so:

 ## Configuring Endpoints
+* Create an element, name it something like \<my-api\>.

+* In your api element, you configure endpoints in an "endpoints" property like so:
 ```javascript

 ready: function() {